 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-People are still pissed that this lost Best Picture to Kramer Vs. Kramer.
-To be fair, that film is great in its own right.
-It's comparing apples and oranges... a great family drama to a great (anti-)war movie.
-In any case Apocalypse Now is pretty much frequently ranked as one of the best films of all time and the best war movie ever.
+People are still pissed that this lost Best Picture to Kramer vs. Kramer.
+Nowadays, Apocalypse Now is pretty much frequently ranked as one of the best films of all time and the best war movie ever in polls such as the American Film Institute and Sight and Sound.

 Robert Duvall's loss for Best Supporting Actor could also be seen as this.
 Granted, Melvyn Douglas was great in Being There, but Colonel Kilgore has unquestionably become a more iconic figure in American cinema (with some referring to it as the best performance of Duvall's career).